In 2016 we began working with Challenge Partners to further drive the success of the school.

 Below is a brief description of who the Challenge Partners are and the aims of the organization:

 'We are a charity, owned and led by schools, who work together to lead school improvement.
 We believe that when schools are working in partnership to continually improve their practice then an excellence education for pupils will be achieved.
 We are made up of over 300 schools, from all different backgrounds across the country, who recognise that we are stronger together and that collaboration is the key to continued success.
 We exist to support schools in that role by facilitating constructive collaboration and challenge between them and providing a platform for activities which would not be possible for a school to undertake on its own.

-Our Challenge Partners review for 2017 was highly successful and the school was judged to be Outstanding in three areas; Teaching, Learning and Assessment, Outcomes for Pupils and School Improvement strategies.
-Below are some of the key highlights from our review which was led by a team of senior leaders from a range of schools across the country as well as an OFSTED reviewer:
+Below are some of the key highlights from our reviews which are led by a team of senior leaders from a range of schools across the country as well as an OFSTED reviewer:

 - Teachers use questions effectively to gauge pupils’ understanding.
 In--depth marking leads to personalised feedback.
 Pupils become increasingly adept at self and peer assessment.
 Older pupils often develop their own criteria at the end of a unit of work, modelled on the ‘learning walls’.
 They are set flexible targets and are very clear about the steps they should take to achieve them.